ReflectCxx/ReflectionTemplateLibrary-CPP/DESIGN_PHILOSOPHY_AND_VISION.md

 Instead, you choose *when* and *how* to expose the metadata.
 The reflection engine remains lightweight, predictable, and truly **zero-overhead until used**.

 ### 🛡️ Exception-Free Guarantee
 RTL is designed to be virtually exception-free.
 If an exception ever emerges from RTL, it signals that something deeper is wrong.
-In practice, such exceptions are almost always caused by client/user code and merely propagate through RTL.
-Internally, only two scenarios could theoretically throw:
+In fact, the only internal operation that can theoretically throw is:

-* std::any_cast — guarded by strict, break-proof type checks that make throwing virtually impossible.
+std::any_cast — guarded by strict, break-proof type checks that make throwing virtually impossible.
-* Heap allocation tracking error — if RObject::m_rtlOwnedHeapAllocCount were to drop below zero, which is also heavily guarded against.

-Both are extremely unlikely, but not absolutely impossible — no system is perfect.
-For every predictable failure case, RTL returns explicit error codes instead of throwing.
+Every predictable failure case is handled via explicit error codes instead of exceptions.
 RTL validates all critical assumptions before proceeding, ensuring predictable behavior and eliminating mid-operation surprises.